brndd/joyful-slop/readme.md

     * "Split" axis mapping: map sections of an axis to different outputs using deadzones.
     * Axis -> button mapping with optional "proportional" repeat speed (i.e. repeat faster as the axis is engaged further)
     * Axis -> Relative Axis mapping, for converting a joystick axis to mouse movement and scrollwheel events.
+* Configure per-rule configurable deadzones for axes, with multiple ways to specify deadzones.
 * Define multiple modes with per-mode behavior.
-* Configure per-rule configurable deadzones for axes.

 ### Possible Future Features